Lumavate-Team/documentation/docs/2-development.rst

 	docker run -d -p 5000:8080 --volume "$(pwd)"/widget:/go/src/widget gobasewidget:1.0

-   The ``-d option`` puts the container in detached mode. while, the ``-p 5000:8080`` command maps port 5000 on your machine to port 8080 on the container.
-Finally, the widget directory is maped to /go/src/widget directory inside the container through the ``--volume "$(pwd)"/widget:/go/src/widget gobasewidget:1.0`` command.
+   The ``-d`` option puts the container in detached mode. while, the ``-p 5000:8080`` command maps port 5000 on the machine to port 8080 on the container.
+Finally, the widget directory is maped to /go/src/widget directory inside the container through the ``--volume "$(pwd)"/widget:/go/src/widget`` command.

-   Mapping to the widget directory will allow you to modify files in your local widget directory, and it will reload the process when the files change.
+   Mapping to the widget directory allows the developer to modify files in his/her local widget directory, and it will reload the process when the files change.

 #.
 The container will now be running in detached mode.
 A sample of the tool will be running on http://localhost:5000.